Ranked #1 in 7 out of the 10 evaluated specialties by U.S. News

 Julia O'Connell Hunter, PT,is a physical therapist who works with spina bifida patients to improve their motor skills, coordination and mobility.

 Jennifer Turek Queally, PhD, is a neuropsychologist who supports our children with spina bifida and their families.
-She also treats patients in Children's Brain Tumor Program, Neuropsychology Program and Psychosocial Therapy Clinic.
+She also treats patients in Boston Children's Brain Tumor Program, Neuropsychology Program and Psychosocial Therapy Clinic.
 Queally is an instructor of Psychology at Harvard Medical School.

 If this is a medical emergency, please dial 9-1-1.
 This form should not be used in an emergency.